Tennessee Qualitative Inquiry for Social Justice

-The goal of the Tennessee Qualitative Inquiry for Social Justice collaborating website is to provide a network for the scholarly promotion of qualitative inquiry and education concerned with social justice and human (TQISJ) rights information.
+The goal of the Tennessee Qualitative Inquiry for Social Justice collaborating website is to provide a network for the scholarly promotion of qualitative inquiry and education concerned with social justice and human rights.

-- We also intend to further researchers' dedication to the realization of a democratic society that is diverse, inclusive, and equitable, and that values the worth of all humans.
+- We encourage researchers' dedication to the realization of a democratic society that is diverse, inclusive, and equitable, and that values the worth of all humans.

 - Our office promotes workshops, seminars, conferences, and other events in our area that may expand people's dedication to social justice.

 More About the International Institute for Qualitative Inquiry at the University of Illinois Urbana-Champaign: Visit iiqi.org

 - Baker, J. C., & Ezell, L. From the sticks to stick-with-it-ness: The complexity of persistence in rural college students.